-Nothing could replace the smell and sound of a real campfire, but a portable propane fire is a useful alternative at campgrounds where burn bans are in effect.
+Nothing could replace the smell and sound of a real campfire, but a portable propane fire can be a useful alternative at campgrounds where burn bans are in effect.

 The portable campfires put out decent heat (up to 65,000 BTUs per hour) and have an adjustable flow regulator.
 They can also be used with a cooktop (sold separately) to boil water or cook with a frying pan.

 To set them up, you simply put the portable campfires on a flat surface, remove the lid, and lay the fake wood logs in place.
 Then you attach the included propane hose to a standard LP cylinder, making sure the connection is tight to prevent gas leaks, turn your propane gas and regulator on low, and ignite the fire by holding a flame near the burner ring.